ConduitIO/conduit/docs/design-documents/20241024-conduit-cli.md

 ### `conduit connectors describe [--plugin] [--id]`

-- This command will describe the connector configuration available.
+1This command will describe the connector configuration available.

-- When using `--plugin` will describe the configuration for that connector plugin.
+When using `--plugin` will describe the configuration for that connector plugin.

-- When using `--id` will require having Conduit previously running since it'll describe the existing running connector.
+When using `--id` will require having Conduit previously running since it'll describe the existing running connector.

 #### Flags